7 Expressions [expr]

 — end note]

-• If E2 is a nested type, the expression E1.E2 is ill-formed.
+• If E2 designates a nested type, the expression E1.E2 is ill-formed.

-• If E2 is a member enumerator and the type of E2 is T, the expression E1.E2 is a prvalue of type T whose value is the value of the enumerator.
+• If E2 designates a member enumerator and the type of E2 is T, the expression E1.E2 is a prvalue of type T whose value is the value of the enumerator.

 [Note 6: